sarathlal/url-shortener-tracker/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-URL Redirect Tracking is a comprehensive plugin to manage, redirect, and track URLs within WordPress.
+WP URL Shortener & Tracker is a comprehensive plugin to manage, shorten, and track URLs within WordPress.
 Monitor click analytics and streamline your URL management.

 == Description ==

-**URL Redirect Tracking** is a powerful and user-friendly plugin that enables you to create, manage, and track URL redirects within your WordPress site.
-This plugin is ideal for bloggers, marketers, and website administrators who need to efficiently manage redirects and monitor click analytics.
+**WP URL Shortener & Tracker** is a powerful and user-friendly plugin that enables you to create, manage, and track URL redirects within your WordPress site.
+This plugin is perfect for bloggers, marketers, and website administrators who need to efficiently manage redirects and monitor click analytics.
 It offers bulk actions for easy management and provides detailed click tracking for each URL.

 **Key Features:**
 * Create and manage URL redirects
 * Track the number of clicks for each URL
+* Custom endpoints for seamless tracking
 * Bulk actions for efficient URL management
-* Custom endpoint for seamless tracking
-* Pagination and sorting for URL list
+* Pagination and sorting for URL lists
+* User-friendly admin settings page

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/url-redirect-tracking` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the 'URLs' menu in the admin panel to manage your redirects.